ademakov/MainMemory/README.md

 and smaller latency) until it hits the single-core execution limits.

-As a rule of thumb if the required throughput of the server is less than about 100k requests per second then it might be benefitical to use the single-threded build.
+As a rule of thumb if the required throughput of the server is less than about 100k requests per second then it might be benefitical to use the single-threaded build.
 Otherwise a multi-threaded build should be used.